GracieleDamasceno/dev-on-track/_posts/en/2022-07-20-creating-alexa-skill.md

 ## Adding an Invocation Name and Audio Interface

 With the skill created, the first step is to create an invocation name.
 This is the sentence/couple of words that Alexa will use to invoke our code.
 To configure that, we need to click on `Invocation Name` and type the desired invocation in the field below `Skill Invocation Name` and click in `Save Model`.
 With that set and ready, there's one more configuration that needs to be done: activate our audio interface.
 In order to do that, click in the `Interfaces` option which is located at the left menu.
-After that, check the first toogle called `Audio Player` and save the interface and build model.
+After that, check the first toggle called `Audio Player` and save the interface and build model.
 The message `Quick build in progress` will show up.
 Wait until the build is ready and let's go to the next step!

 ## Editing the code